-The amount due from subsidiaries is non-trade related, unsecured, interest bearing at 3.47% (2020: Nil) and classified based on the expected timing of realisation.
+The amount due from subsidiaries was non-trade related, unsecured, interest bearing at 3.47% per annum and classified based on the expected timing of realisation.

-The amount due to subsidiaries is non-trade related, unsecured, interest bearing at 3.47% (2020: Nil) and repayable on demand.
+The amount due to subsidiaries was non-trade related, unsecured, interest bearing at 3.47% per annum and repayable on demand.